JeremyTCD/Mimo/ReadMe.md

 - Lazily loaded Disqus comments.
 - Google Analytics.
 - Configurable and customizable architecture.
-- Additionally, BasicBlog itself easy to modify:
+- Additionally, Mimo itself easy to modify:
 	- Scripts and styles are organized by component.
 	- Logic is written in Typescript.
 	- Styles are written in Scss.
-	- Webpack powered watch mode (explained [here](#serving-basicblog-in-watch-mode)).
-Displays changes in real time as you modify BasicBlog.
+	- Webpack powered watch mode (explained [here](#serving-mimo-in-watch-mode)).
+Displays changes in real time as you modify Mimo.

-This ReadMe covers everything you need to know to create and publish your blog using the BasicBlog theme.
-It also covers everything you need to know to modify basic blog.
+This ReadMe covers everything you need to know to create and publish your blog using the Mimo theme.
+It also covers everything you need to know to modify Mimo.
 This ReadMe is intentionally verbose so that it is accessible to the widest possible audience.

 ## Prerequisites
 Install the following command line tools if they aren't already installed:
-1. [Yarn](https://yarnpkg.com/lang/en/docs/install/), the frontend/javascript package manager used to distribute BasicBlog.
+1. [Yarn](https://yarnpkg.com/lang/en/docs/install/), the frontend/javascript package manager used to distribute Mimo.
 2. [DocFx](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) command line tool.
 3. [MSBuild](https://www.visualstudio.com/downloads/#other) command line tool (comes with "Build Tools for Visual Studio 2017").